-In 2015 Carl Wockner was named the only Australian artist to ever win Top Honors at the International Acoustic Music Award’s (USA), along with top of the AAA category for the release of his new album Crayon Days with producer Michael Flanders in Nashville TN.
+Carl Wockner was named the first and ONLY Australian artist to ever win Top Honors at the International Acoustic Music Award’s 2015 (USA), along with top of the AAA category for the release of his new album Crayon Days with producer Michael Flanders in Nashville TN.
 Wockner has skipped up the charts with his first two single releases receiving high rotation to national radio in both Australia and USA.
-Alongside some major international shows, Carl is one of the favored artists set to blossom onto the world stage during 2016 with the predictions of his upcoming album masterpiece to break into the global music scene.
+The same album has received a 2016 IMA (Independent Music Awards) nomination for Best Adult Contemporary Album.

 There’s something about Carl Wockner’s music that simply exudes peace.
 The peace you feel when you’re humming along to a nostalgic track, or the peace you feel when you just know everything’s going to be ok.
-It might originate from his clever acoustic guitar work or unique soulful voice, but however you connect with Carl’s music, you would agree this Acoustic Pop artist is definitely onto something.
+However you connect with Carl’s music, you would agree this Acoustic Pop artist is definitely onto something.

 Carl’s first EP, the self-produced, recorded, mixed (all in his lounge room) Acoustic…ness, was released in 2011 to an overwhelmingly positive response.
 Single “Pictures” received airplay on Hot 91 FM and ZINC FM, the latter of whose DJ’s referred to him as “the man with the big hair and Golden Tonsils.”
 Carl was also named a finalist in three categories at the 2012 and 2013 MusicOZ awards: Acoustic Singer/Songwriter, Blues and Roots, and Pop.